What is the range of wavelengths that UV rays fall within?

 Prepare for the CGCC Mortuary Science - Microbiology Exam with our interactive quizzes.
 Test your knowledge with flashcards and multiple-choice questions, each with hints and explanations.
 Get ready to excel!

 Ultraviolet (UV) rays are a form of electromagnetic radiation that fall within a specific range of wavelengths.
-The correct range for UV rays is from 100 to 400 nanometers.
-This spectrum can be further divided into three categories: UVA (320-400 nm), UVB (280-320 nm), and UVC (100-280 nm).
+The correct range for UV rays is indeed from 100 to 400 nanometers.
+This range is significant because it encompasses different types of UV radiation: UV-A (320 to 400 nm), UV-B (280 to 320 nm), and UV-C (100 to 280 nm), each having distinct effects, especially in relation to biological processes and health.

 Subscribe